 As Moonrise Kingdom unfolds, we find out a number of things.
 Sam and Suzy first met the prior summer when he was with his scout unit, camped on the island, and he went to a musical put on by a group in the church.
 Suzy was a member of the cast and they stayed in touch afterwards via what we refer to today as “snail mail”.
 They made a plan to escape together.
 We also learn that Sam is an orphan, lives in a foster home and his foster parents have had enough of the problems he causes and will not take him back.
 This means that when Sam is finally located, the woman who is known as “Social Services” (the brilliant Tilda Swinton who does her best with a very limited, limiting role) will have to send him to a horrid place.

 The journey that Sam and Suzy undertake in Moonrise Kingdom, sometimes while chased, sometimes while being aided by those who chased them, is the adventure of a lifetime for two who are still so young.
 Love, fear, longing, fulfillment, the gamut of feelings and emotions they experience as they try to find a life that is just theirs simply amazes.
 The two youngsters who play these roles are either talented beyond their years, or were being directed by someone who knows how to get the most from everyone who wanders within range of their camera’s lens.

 Moonrise Kingdom’s famous cast members are also strong, particularly Norton in a role where he finds himself questioning what and who he thinks he is.
-The writing of Anderson and Coppola takes the viewer along for the ride, engaging them with the story and the players throughout.
+The writing of Wes Anderson and Roman Coppola takes the viewer along for the ride, engaging them with the story and the players throughout.
 Few films manage to get me to refrain from checking the time on my watch at least once, but Moonrise Kingdom did just that.